isomerpages/cris-precise/index.md

       description: Precision medicine can improve healthcare by giving doctors a more detailed understanding of each patient.
       cards:
-        - title: Singapore Big's Health Project
+        - title: Singapore's Big Health Project
           description: Card description
           linktext: Learn more
           url: /singapore-s-big-health-project/